 What option can you give your students when they just get stuck?

-Outside of a dog, a book is man’s best friend.
-Inside of a dog it’s too dark to read. — Attributed to Groucho Marx And make sure to check out … Continue Reading Words that are Speaking to Me + Something Cool
+Outside of a dog, a book is man's best friend.
+Inside of a dog it's too dark to read. --- Attributed to Groucho Marx And make sure to check out these FREE SUMMER READING PRINTABLES.
+Don't be fooled by the word summer, I can totally envision using some of these ideas in classrooms.
+Check it… Continue reading Words that are Speaking to Me + Something Cool

-Some kids have a really easy time writing about their families, but I’ve also seen many kids struggle with the idea of writing about their family.
-Hence, as I was … Continue Reading Family Trees Provide Us With A Way To Write About Our Family
+Some kids have a really easy time writing about their families, but I've also seen many kids struggle with the idea of writing about their family.
+Hence, as I was playing around on Lettering Delights tonight, I came across a bundle of Family Tree graphics and fonts and put it to work soon thereafter.
+As… Continue reading Family Trees Provide Us With A Way To Write About Our Family

-I just sent ten of my former students, who’ve expressed an interest in doing independent writing projects going-forward, an iomoi invitation to consider joining me to work on a manuscript … Continue Reading Putting it out there
+I just sent ten of my former students, who've expressed an interest in doing independent writing projects going-forward, an iomoi invitation to consider joining me to work on a manuscript for a sequel to DEAL WITH IT!
+Powerful Words from Smart, Young Women.
+This is what the e-mail said (minus the girls' names): Dear _,… Continue reading Putting it out there

 The beginning writing workshop training ended today.
 I promised to compose a post with some of the places in cyberworld that I referenced.
-Here it goes — Stacey’s post about … Continue Reading as promised —
+Here it goes -- Stacey's post about the TCRWP K-8 Continuum for Assessing Writing is here.
+DonorsChoose information is here.
+Stacey shares tips for getting your proposals funded.
+Karla Hayden's website is… Continue reading as promised —

-Stacey inspired me (as is so often the case) to capture my home in some sort of art medium for my writer’s notebook.
-Since for my 30th birthday my husband … Continue Reading ruth’s wn entry: home + art.
+Stacey inspired me (as is so often the case) to capture my home in some sort of art medium for my writer's notebook.
+Since for my 30th birthday my husband gave me my dream gift -- check it out here -- I had to use it for this challenge.
+To bump up the artistic side… Continue reading ruth’s wn entry: home + art.

 A week ago Stacey posted an idea for Celebrity Writer Profiles.
 I thought this was such a great idea, and had to make a sample one for myself too.
-(Then I forgot to … Continue Reading ruth’s cwp (celebrity writer profile)
+(Then I forgot to post the darn thing!
+Oops!)
+So here's mine -- you should try one too & send us the link.
+Name: Ruth Ayres Brief biographical sketch: Mrs.… Continue reading ruth’s cwp (celebrity writer profile)

 My husband had left for 14 days for Peru, South America.
 During the time he was gone, I tenaciously captured our life through photos and blog posts.
-My son and … Continue Reading capturing life.
+My son and I didn't do anything out of the ordinary -- simply lived life.
+I've been reminded that all of this simple living adds up to big meaning.… Continue reading capturing life.

 I had an idea in the shower this morning (the place of many wonderful thoughts).
-When I have kids I think I’m going to put a poem into their lunch … Continue Reading Lunch Box Poetry
+When I have kids I think I'm going to put a poem into their lunch box every day of the school year when they're in elementary school in order to foster love of poetry.
+One way to make this less… Continue reading Lunch Box Poetry